RamaSentani/task-tracker/README.md

 # Task Tracker

-## A simple task tracker app using react.
+## A simple task tracker app using react and json-server as fake backend.

+How to build

+1. `npm install`
+2. `npm run server`
+3. `npm start`